THUclr/hyfugroup/People.rst

 | Life Member of The Optical Society (OSA)
 | Life Member of Society of Photo-Optical Instrumentation Engineers (SPIE)
-| Member of Institute of Electrical and Electronics Engineers (IEEE)
+| Senior Member of Institute of Electrical and Electronics Engineers (IEEE)
 | Committee Member of IEEE Photonics Society (IPS) Guangdong Chapter
 | Council Member of Shenzhen Society of Micro-Nano Technology
-| Founding Advisor of the OSA, SPIE, IPS Student Chapters at Tsinghua U. Shenzhen
+| Founding Advisor of the OSA, SPIE, IPS Student Chapters at Tsinghua SIGS

 Students